-While various printmaking media--cardboard cut, woodcut, etching, engraving, drypoint, and aquatint--are taught technically, each student is expected to adapt them to his or her particular vision.
+After a brief introduction to various printmaking media, this course focuses primarily on intaglio.
+While instruction will be given in many techniques and processes available to the printmaker--etching, aquatint, drypoint, chin-collé, relief--students are expected to adapt these methods to their own particular vision.
 Students learn to develop a print through a series of proofs with critical consideration as an important input in this progression from idea sketch to final edition.
 Extensive use is made of the Davison Art Center print collection.

 ||Gen Ed Area Dept: